Can the Liver heal itself from Alcohol Abuse?

 - Blotching or red palms

-When cirrhosis development to more severe levels, it can bring many symptoms as well, such as:
+When cirrhosis development to more severe levels, it can bring many symptoms as well.

 - Personality change